andreldm/andreldm.github.io/_posts/2018-12-03-xfce-contributor-guide.md

 **Update¹:** Since we migrated to GitLab and, to the best of our knowledge, Bountysource doesn't support it, placing bounties is not an option anymore.
 See this [post](https://simon.shimmerproject.org/2020/06/18/why-bountysource-why/) for more details.

-**Update²:** Xfce is moving away from Bountysource, soon we will announce the new donation channel (very likely Open Colletive).
+**Update²:** Xfce is moving away from Bountysource, soon we will announce the new donation channel (very likely Open Collective).

 **Update³:** Open collective is now Xfce's official donation channel.